awsdocs/aws-directory-service-admin-guide/doc_source/ad_connector_troubleshooting.md

 Here are some common problems with AD Connector\.

+## Seamless domain join for EC2 instances stopped working<a name="seamless_stops"></a>

+If seamless domain join for EC2 instances was working and then stopped while the AD Connector was active, the credentials for your AD Connector service account may have expired\.
+Expired credentials can prevent AD Connector from creating computer objects in your Active Directory\.

+To resolve this issue, update the service account passwords in the following order so that the passwords match:

+1. Update the password for the service account in your Active Directory

+1. Update the password for the service account in your AD Connector in AWS Directory Service

+Updating the password only in AWS Directory Service does NOT push the password change to your existing on\-premises Active Directory so it is important to do it in the order shown\.

+## I receive a “Unable to Authenticate” error when using AWS applications to search for users or groups<a name="fails_when_searching"></a>

+You may experience errors when searching for users while using AWS applications, such as Amazon WorkSpaces or Amazon QuickSight, even while the AD Connector status was active\.
+Expired credentials can prevent AD Connector from completing queries on objects in your Active Directory\.
+Update the password for the service account using the ordered steps provided above\.

 ## I receive a "Authentication failed" error when querying users and groups in my domain through AD Connector<a name="query_domain"></a>

 This can occur if you have the **LDAP server signing requirements** policy enabled\.
 Consider disabling it and then trying your query again\.
 For general information about this policy, see [Domain controller: LDAP server signing requirements](https://docs.microsoft.com/en-us/windows/security/threat-protection/security-policy-settings/domain-controller-ldap-server-signing-requirements)\.